-Residency Expectations - As a residential campus, Otterbein University expects all single, traditionally admitted, undergraduate students enrolled for 12 or more credit hours to reside in University residential facilities (excluding Greek houses.)
+Residency Expectations - As a residential campus, Otterbein University expects all single, traditionally admitted, undergraduate students enrolled for 12 or more credit hours to reside in on campus University residential facilities (excluding Greek Houses).
 All students residing in the residence halls shall participate in a full board (meal) plan except those with senior academic status prior to the beginning of fall semester who have selected a room-only contract.
 Students may request an automatic exemption from University housing if they meet one of the following criteria:

-- Reside at the principal residence of their parent(s) and/or legal guardians within a 30-mile radius of Otterbein University; - Will have completed at least 96 semester credit hours by the end of spring semester of the current year and have not signed a housing contract for the following year; - Will be 22 years of age prior to the first day of classes of fall semester; - Legally married or single parent residing with their spouse or children within a 30-mile radius of Otterbein University; - Have lived in Otterbein or other university/university residence halls for three full years (nine quarters or six semesters, excluding summers); - United States military veterans with 18 months or more of active military service.
+- Reside at the principal residence of their parent(s) and/or legal guardians within a 30-mile radius of Otterbein University; - Will have completed at least 90 semester credit hours by the beginning of fall semester and have not signed a housing contract for the following year; - Will be 22 years of age prior to the first day of classes of fall semester; - Legally married or single parent residing with their spouse or children within a 30-mile radius of Otterbein University; - Have lived in Otterbein (or other university) on-campus housings for three full years (nine quarters or six semesters, excluding summers); - United States military veterans with 18 months or more of active military service.